GWR 2800 Class: Preservation

-Five 2800 Class locomotives survive, these being 2807, 2818, 2857, 2859, 2874, along with nine 2884 class locomotives.
-Two more survivors were used to provide parts for other projects.
+Six 2800 Class locomotives survive, these being 2807, 2818, 2857, 2859, 2873, 2874, along with nine 2884 class locomotives.
+One additional survivor was used to provide parts for other projects.
 Only two members of the class have so far operated in preservation, these being 2807 and 2857.
-Currently only 2857 is operational, whilst 2807 is under overhaul which began in early 2020.
 One of the class, No. 2857, briefly operated on the main line in 1985.

+2857

+Purchased from Woodham Brothers in May 1974 by the 2857 Society for £5,775, 2857 was later moved by rail to the Severn Valley Railway in August 1975 and steamed for the first time in September 1979 after overhaul.
+As of 2018, the engine is the second oldest of the class to run in preservation, becoming 100 years old in May 2018.

+In 1985, during the 150th anniversary celebrations of the Great Western Railway, it took a selection of the Severn Valley Railway's goods wagons to Newport for a Railfreight spectacular event.
+The outward route took the engine via Worcester & Hereford with the return route being via Severn Tunnel Junction, Chepstow & Gloucester.
+The locomotive appeared in the 2020 film Enola Holmes.

+2861

-2861, built in 1918, was one of the "Barry Ten" and eventually broken up for parts at the Llangollen Railway in 2014 and the frames scrapped.
-The cylinder and saddle block, along with several other components, are being used in the construction of the next GWR 4700 Class 2-8-0 No. 4709.
+2861, built in 1918, was one of the "Barry Ten".
+It was broken up for parts at the Llangollen Railway in 2014, and the frames were scrapped.
+The cylinder and saddle block, along with several other components, are being used in the construction of a new GWR 4700 Class, No. 4709.
+2861's boiler was also planned to be used to recreate a Star Class replica.

 Models

 Hornby Railways manufacture a model of the 28xx in OO gauge.
+Dapol have announced their own OO model, including a website-exclusive model of the preserved 2874.
+Dapol will make financial contributions to the 2874 Trust based on the sales of the exclusive model.